danielcornock/danielcornock.co.uk/_posts/2021-01-05-2020-my-year-in-a-blog-post.md

 ## What's next?

 I've been toying with a few ideas for my next project, with one of them being a habit tracker (new year, new me and all that jazz!).
-For this project, I'd be looking at expanding out my current stack a little bit - with the aim being to build it using NgRx and TailWind (both of which I am not familiar with), alongside the usual Angular and NestJS of course!
+For this project, I'd be looking at expanding out my current stack a little bit - with the aim being to build it using NgRx and Tailwind (both of which I am not familiar with), alongside the usual Angular and NestJS of course!

 ## Wrapping up